-Our daily Gamma Band model[1] maintained a 100% allocation to SPX last week.
-When the daily price closes below ?Gamma Flip? (currently near 4,185), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 3,960), the model will reduce the SPX allocation to zero.
+The Gamma Band model[1] has entered this week with a 50% allocation to SPX.
+When the daily price closes below ?Gamma Flip? (currently near 4,215), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below the lower gamma level (currently near 4,015), the model will reduce the SPX allocation to zero.

-Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.� One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��
+Investors who keep an eye on various gamma-related levels are more aware when market volatility is expected to increase.� One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��

 The Gamma Band model is one of several indicators that we publish daily in our SPX Report.
-With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it comes.
+With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it may come.